21f3000177/TDS-Project2/goodreads/README.md

 2. **Targeted Recommendations**: Insights from ratings and reviews could enable Goodreads to enhance its recommendation system, drawing from both successful titles and their corresponding reader engagements to boost visibility for lesser-known works.

-3. **Improving Data Quality**: Addressing missing values and conducting a review of the outliers can improve the integrity of analyses and foster more accurate insights, ultimately benefiting users’ search experiences.
+3. **Improving Data Quality**: Addressing missing values and conducting a review of the outliers can improve the integrity of analyses and foster more accurate insights, ultimately benefiting usersï¿½ search experiences.

 4. **Marketing Strategies**: The data can inform marketing strategies for books with high ratings but lower visibility through promotional efforts focused on leveraging the clustering and engagement statistics.